lorenwest/mc-device-min/README.md

 Device Requirements
 -------------------

-Any device following the open source [Homie convention](https://github.com/marvinroger/homie) can be added to the secure Microclimates network.
+Any device following the [Homie convention](https://github.com/marvinroger/homie) can be added to the secure Microclimates network.
 It has been tested using the [ESP8266](https://github.com/marvinroger/homie-esp8266) homie library.

-In order to find this module it must be published to npm, and the following must be in the device settings section of the [JSON configuration file](https://homie-esp8266.readme.io/docs/json-configuration-file) on the device:
+In order to find your device module it must be published to npm, and the following must be in the device settings section of the [JSON configuration file](https://homie-esp8266.readme.io/docs/json-configuration-file) on the device:

 ```
 {